artsy/bearden/docs/README.md

 Yes Bearden imports and exports, but the thing that makes it special is the way that it models data and resolves `Organization` records.
-Rather than simply having an email column on the organizations table, for example, we have table of email addresses that point to their organization.
-This means the actual `Organizaiton` has very little on it and serves mostly as a way to relate all the details of an entity.
-Each of these details points back to the `Source` that created it, which means that we can always know which details are most accurate.
+Rather than simply having an email column on the organizations table, for example, we have a table of email addresses that point to their organization.
+This means the actual `Organization` has very little on it and serves mostly as a way to relate all the details of an entity.
+Each of these details points back to the `Source` that created it, which means that we always know which details are most accurate.

 Evaluating this accuracy happens at export time, during the process of syncing with Redshift.
 Waiting until this point in the process means means that we